Port of San Diego Swears in 2020 Executive Officers for Board of Port Commissioners

 Contact: Brianne Mundy Page, 619.348.1518, email@example.com

-The Port of San Diego swore in its 2019 Board of Port Commissioners Executive Officers on Wednesday, January 16, 2019 during ceremonies held at Intercontinental San Diego located along the North Embarcadero on the San Diego Bay waterfront.
+The Port of San Diego swore in its 2020 Executive Officers for the Board of Port Commissioners on Thursday, January 9 during ceremonies held at Intercontinental San Diego located along the North Embarcadero on the San Diego Bay waterfront.

-Garry Bonelli, who represents the City of Coronado, was sworn in as Chairman; Ann Moore, who represents the City of Chula Vista, was sworn in as Vice Chair; and Michael Zucchet, one of three City of San Diego representatives, was sworn in as Vice Chair; and Dan Malcolm, who represents the City of Imperial Beach, was sworn in as Secretary.
+Ann Moore, who represents the City of Chula Vista, was sworn in as Chair; Michael Zucchet, one of three City of San Diego representatives, was sworn in as Vice Chair; and Dan Malcolm, who represents the City of Imperial Beach, was sworn in as Secretary.

-Chairman Bonelli was sworn in by his sons, Jeff and Jake Bonelli.
-Vice Chair Ann Moore was sworn in by her husband, Curtis Moore.
-Secretary Zucchet was sworn in by District Clerk Donna Morales.
-The executive officers are elected by the Board and serve a one-year term.
+Chair Moore was sworn in by her husband, Curtis Moore.
+Zucchet and Malcom were each sworn in by Port District Clerk Donna Morales.
+The executive officers are elected by the Board and will serve a one-year term.

-Following the swearing-in ceremony, Chairman Bonelli presided over the first Board meeting of 2019, held at the Port Administration Building.
+Following the swearing-in ceremony, Chair Moore presided over the first Board meeting of 2020, held at the Port Administration Building.

 There are seven Commissioners on the Board.
 In addition to the executive officers and the outgoing Chairman, the other Board members are Robert “Dukie” Valderrama, representing National City; Rafael Castellanos representing San Diego; and Marshall Merrifield representing San Diego.
-Commissioners are appointed by the City Councils of their respective cities.
-They are appointed for four-year terms and may be reappointed for additional terms by their City Councils.
+Commissioners are appointed by the city councils of their respective cities.
+They are appointed for four-year terms and may be reappointed for additional terms by their city councils.
 The Board of Port Commissioners is responsible for setting the policies by which the Port of San Diego conducts its day-to-day operations, under the guidance of its President and CEO.

 About THE Port of San Diego